stevemussmann/admixturePipeline/README.md

 # 5. runEvalAdmix.py <a name="runevaladmix"></a>

-This code was written to aid in identifying the best K value by running the evalAdmix program on each individual run of Admixture, as well as the summarized .Q outputs from CLUMPAK for all major and minor clusters.
+This module was written to aid in evaluating appropriateness of K values by running the evalAdmix program on each Admixture replicate, as well as the summarized .Q outputs from CLUMPAK for all major and minor clusters.

 ## Installation and Setup for runEvalAdmix.py:<a name="evalinstall"></a>

 If you are using the Docker container, you can skip over this section and keep reading at the "Usage" section.
 This module can be particularly challenging to configure manually, so consider this your last warning to **please just use the Docker container**.
 This module has several requirements in addition to installation of the evalAdmix program itself and PLINK.
 First, two python3 libraries are required: pandas and rpy2.
 Specifically, a recent version of rpy2 (>= v3.4) is required.

 ```
 pip3 install pandas
 pip3 install rpy2
 ```

 R (>= version 4.0.2) is also required.
 I advise compiling and installing from source because rpy2 will not work if the libR.so library is statically linked to R. If you go down this route, I provide an example of how to do this while installing R to a custom location.
 First, download the source code for R from https://cran.r-project.org/src/base/R-4/.
 Follow the commands below, and replace '/path/to/install/' with your preferred installation directory.
 Additionally, I want to stress the importance of running ./configure with the --enable-R-shlib command.
 This is absolutely vital to creating the dynamically-linked libR.so library which allows rpy2 to function properly.

 ```
 tar -zxvf R-4.0.2.tar.gz
 cd R-4.0.2/